adaltas/node-nikita/src/ldap_schema.coffee.md

 Register a new ldap schema.

-    each = require 'each'
-    ldap = require 'ldapjs'
-    misc = require './misc'
-    conditions = require './misc/conditions'
-    child = require './misc/child'
-    execute = require './execute'
-    copy = require './copy'
-    write = require './write'
-    move = require './move'
-    remove = require './remove'
-    mkdir = require './mkdir'

 `options`           Command options include:
 *   `url`           Specify URI referring to the ldap server, alternative to providing an [ldapjs client] instance.
 *   `binddn`        Distinguished Name to bind to the LDAP directory, alternative to providing an [ldapjs client] instance.
 *   `passwd`        Password for simple authentication, alternative to providing an [ldapjs client] instance.
 *   `uri`           LDAP Uniform Resource Identifier(s), "ldapi:///" if true, default to false in which case it will use your openldap client environment configuraiton.
 *   `name`          Common name of the schema.
 *   `schema`        Path to the schema definition.
 *   `overwrite`     Overwrite existing "olcAccess", default is to merge.
 *   `log`           Function called with a log related messages.

     module.exports = (goptions, options, callback) ->
       [goptions, options, callback] = misc.args arguments